NeighborWorks America: Federal charter and national visibility

-In 1978, Congress chartered Neighborhood Reinvestment Corporation, with a mission to recreate Neighborhood Housing Services of Pittsburgh's housing program throughout the nation's cities.
+In 1978, Congress chartered the Neighborhood Reinvestment Corporation, with a mission to recreate the NHS housing program throughout the nation.

 In 1984, the first Neighborhood Housing Week (now called NeighborWorks Week) was congressionally established.
 President Ronald Reagan proclaimed a national observance.

-During the 1980s, the Ad Council worked with Neighborhood Reinvestment Corporation and created "NeighborWorks".
+During the 1980s, the Ad Council collaborated with Neighborhood Reinvestment Corporation (NRC) to create "NeighborWorks."

-Neighborhood Reinvestment Corporation began doing business as NeighborWorks America in 2005.
+The NRC began doing business as NeighborWorks America in 2005.